 2. Andropause

-The most common symptpoms of andropause and sudden changes in mood, fatigue, hot flashes and decreased sexual drive and performance.
+The most common symptoms of andropause and sudden changes in mood, fatigue, hot flashes and decreased sexual drive and performance.
 It occurs due to reduced production of testosterone, which can occur at around 50 years of age.

 What to do: Generally, treatment consists of using oral or injectable medications that increase testosterone levels.
 These should only be used as prescribed by a urologist or endocrinologist.